 The element main type for seam welding always has the value seamweld.
 This is located directly below the <connection_1d/> element.
-It is used to define the connection as general as it can be.
+It is used to define the connection as generally as it can be.

-The XML definition of seam weld main type contains the following nested elements:
+The XML definition of seam weld main type contains the following nested elements as shown in Table 86:

-Table 86